mulle-c/mulle-container/README.md

 to simplify memory management.
 None of them are thread-safe.

 > This library could benefit from more tests.
 Do not assume, that it
-> is completely bug free.
+> is completely bug free, especially the underutilized "big" variants)

 Build Status | Release Version
 -------------|-----------------------------------